rvaidun/blog/_posts/2025-02-07-torrenting-for-noobs.md

 # What is torrenting?
 Torrenting is a way to share files over the internet.
 It works by breaking up the file into small pieces and distributing them across a network of computers.
 When you download a file using a torrent, you are actually downloading pieces of the file from multiple sources at the same time.
 This makes the download faster and more reliable than downloading the file from a single source.
 It also makes it harder for authorities to track who is hosting the file since the file is spread out across multiple servers/computers and taking down one server/computer won't stop the file from being shared.
 It is important to note that torrenting is not illegal, but downloading copyrighted material without permission is illegal.

+## Important things to keep in mind
+ Here are some tips to keep in mind when torrenting:
+- Always download torrents from trusted sources.
+Downloading torrents from untrusted sources can lead to malware being installed on your computer.
+- Always use a VPN when torrenting.
+A VPN will encrypt your internet connection and hide your IP address, making it harder for people to track what you are downloading.
+Note anyone can see what IP addresses are downloading a torrent since it is a peer-to-peer network and your IP address is publicly visible, so if you do download copyrighted material without permission, don't be surprised if you get a letter from your ISP.

 # Torrent Client
 The first thing you need to do to start torrenting is to download a torrent client.
 A torrent client is a program that allows you to download and upload files using the BitTorrent protocol.
 There are many different torrent clients available, but I feel like most of them are bloated with ads and unnecessary features.
 This article will use the [transmission](https://transmissionbt.com/) client and how to use it through the command line.
 If you are scared of CLI and want a GUI transmission client, you can download it from [here](https://transmissionbt.com/download/).